NotSomething0/Valkyrie/README.md

 # Valkyrie Anti-cheat

-Valkyrie is an open source [FiveM](https://fivem.net) Anti-cheat.
-The intent of this project is to prevent server owners from being exploited by "*former*" cheat developers, who are asking for absurd amounts of money on their obfuscated products.
+A free as in free beer open source [FiveM]('https://fivem.net') Anti-cheat.
+Using the most modern technologies currently available on FiveM.
+Valkyrie aims to be your one-stop solution to preventing modders from wreaking havoc on your server.
+Take peace and mind with peer reviewed code and runtime reloadable modules that keeps you in control!

 ## Installation

-Note: Before installation, ensure that both your [server artifacts](https://runtime.fivem.net/artifacts/fivem/) and [server-data](https://github.com/citizenfx/cfx-server-data) resources are up-to-date.
+Note: Before installation, ensure that your [server-data](https://github.com/citizenfx/cfx-server-data) resources are up-to-date.
+Valkyrie uses the registerMessageHook export provided by the default chat resource for message filtering, which is not available in older versions of the chat resource.

 1. Download the most recent version from the 'Releases' section on GitHub ("Valkyrie-version.zip")